christineymshen/christineymshen.github.io/_posts/2020-12-23-Efficient_R.markdown

 Refer to ERG, `anyNAs` is more efficient.

-10. return list instead of vector
+10.return list instead of vector
 [20201225 updates]

 In one of the functions that gets called very very often, I need to pass back 2 or 3 numbers.
 Potentially I can either pass back through a list, or a vector.